wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The architecture and the tools you use for monitoring Kubernetes differ for core monitoring and for monitoring applications.

-* **Core monitoring:** Monitor performance of the Kubernetes cluster and the state of the objects within the cluster using a metrics collector such as Heapster.
+* **Core monitoring:** Monitor performance of the Kubernetes cluster and the state of the objects within the cluster using a metrics collector such as the [Wavefront Kubernetes Collector](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
 * **Application monitoring:** Monitor applications such as NGNIX, Redis, or MySQL that run in your Kubernetes cluster.
 To monitor applications, you might use a Telegraf sidecar or Telegraf in a standalone container which can also be used for Prometheus scraping.

 Our [Monitoring VMware Kubernetes Engine and Application Metrics with Wavefront](https://www.wavefront.com/monitoring-vmware-kubernetes-engine-and-application-metrics-with-wavefront/) blog discusses that special use case.